ClinSeq/Clinical-Cancer-Genomics-Course/docs/lab_session/processing_of_dna.md

 First, calculate the BQSR table.

 NOTE: For exome data, we should modify the below to use the `--intervals` (`-L`) option.
-"This excludes off-target sequences and sequences that may be poorly mapped, which have a higher error rate.
-Including them could lead to a skewed model and bad recalibration." https://software.broadinstitute.org/gatk/documentation/article.php?id=4133
+This excludes off-target sequences and sequences that may be poorly mapped, which have a higher error rate.
+Including them could lead to a skewed model and bad recalibration.

 ```bash
 cd ~/workspace/align